-FDA warns doctors of counterfeit BotoxDecember 24th, 2012 in Medications /
+FDA warns doctors of counterfeit BotoxDecember 24, 2012 in Medicine & Health / Medications

 Federal regulators have warned more than 350 medical practices that Botox they may have received from a Canadian supplier is unapproved and could be counterfeit or unsafe.

 The Food and Drug Administration said in a letter sent last month and released last week that batches of the wrinkle treatment shipped by suppliers owned by pharmacy Canada Drugs have not been approved by the FDA and that the agency cannot assure their effectiveness or their safety.